• Skip to primary navigation

 This recipe is not a traditional recipe but instead inspired by the classic egg drop soup.

-The soup's texture (and name) comes from the egg that is literally 'dropped' into the hot soup base, which cooks the egg.
-The cooked egg creates the distinct yellow and white swirls in the soup.
+The soup’s texture (and name) comes from the egg that is literally ‘dropped’ into the hot soup base, which cooks the egg.
+The cooked egg creates a distinct yellow and white swirls in the soup.

 Why this Recipe Works